Guanzhou-Ke/guanzhou-ke.github.io/_pages/about.md

 Bio
 ---
 My name is (Gavin) Guanzhou Ke, and I am pursuing my doctoral degree in Information Management at Beijing Jiaotong University.
 I received my B.S. in Communication Engineering and M.S. in Systems Engineering from Wuyi University in 2019 and 2022, respectively.
-I’m currently working on multi-view representation learning, especially incomplete view scenario.
+I’m currently working on multi-view (or modality) representation learning, especially incomplete view scenario.
 I’m focusing on designing the new fusion method to improve the expressive power of multi-view representation.

 News
 ---

+* 10/2024, as CSC visiting PhD student (1 year) at Singapore Management University.
 * 02/2024, One paper is accepted in CVPR 24 (CCF A).
 * 10/2023, One paper is accepted in Information Fusion.
 * 07/2023, One paper is accepted in ACM MM 2023.
 (CCF A)